SouthernMethodistUniversity/dhri/docs/_sources/sections/data1.md

 * As government accountability/transparency (Hoffman, 2012)
 * BUT depends on volunteer labor, often addressed to governments and NGOs (Hooker, 2018) and belongs to the “data economy,” rather than being an act of critical transparency (Birchall, 2015)

 “The data sets that make up Big Data are always creations of human design, and thus are always implicated in social relations and power dynamics (Andrejevic, 2014; boyd and Crawford, 2012; Crawford et al., 2014; Van Dijk, 2014).
-In these critical analyses, the ‘real’ value of (big) data lies not so much in its incarnation of a new scientiﬁc method or paradigm; rather, its value is framed in terms of political power, insofar as it enhances various forms of government surveillance (Bauman and Lyon, 2013), and in terms of monetary resource, as it beneﬁts corporate proﬁt (Fuchs, 2010).”
+In these critical analyses, the ‘real’ value of (big) data lies not so much in its incarnation of a new scientific method or paradigm; rather, its value is framed in terms of political power, insofar as it enhances various forms of government surveillance (Bauman and Lyon, 2013), and in terms of monetary resource, as it beneﬁts corporate proﬁt (Fuchs, 2010).”
 (Sharon & Zandbergen, 2017)

 # Data as extraction
 * [“Data is the new oil."](https://towardsdatascience.com/is-data-really-the-new-oil-in-the-21st-century-17d014811b88)